© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Huntington Castle is a scheduled monument protected by Historic England under reference 1002939.
 View the official record →

-Huntington Castle is a medieval fortified residence located in Herefordshire.
+Huntington Castle is a fortified residence in Herefordshire dating from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002939.

 Huntington Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002939.